-Designed to get the people who already know you (redeemed your freebie, visited your website, follow you, etc.) to join your email list, submit an enquiry or purchase from you.
-Use an incentive to make closing the deal sweeter, such as a discount, bonus, free shipping, training, discovery call etc. These people have already shown an interest in your brand, so you need to strike while they’re receptive.
-Your Facebook Tracking Pixel will enable you to target past visitors; this is called remarketing or retargeting.
+Warm traffic ads are designed to get the people who already know you (redeemed your freebie, visited your website, follow you, etc.) to join your email list, submit an enquiry or purchase from you.
+Use a time-sensitive incentive to encourage people to act, such as a discount, bonus, free shipping, training, discovery call etc. These people have already shown an interest in your brand, so you need to strike while they’re receptive.
+Your Facebook Tracking Pixel will continue to get smarter.

 Hot Traffic Campaigns

-Designed to remind past customers about you and encourage a new purchase or enquiry.
-This seems to be an underutilised method to increase the frequency and amount that existing customers spend with you.
-It’s great for up-selling or cross-selling your products and services, encouraging customers to spend more with you.
+Hot traffic ads are designed to remind past customers about you and encourage a new purchase or enquiry.
+This is an underutilised method to increase the frequency and lifetime value of customers.
+This strategy is great for up-selling or cross-selling your products and services, encouraging customers to spend more with you.

 2. What is the Goal of Your Ad?

 With a small budget, your goal has to be some kind of action taken as a result of seeing your ad, such as clicking through to your website.
-Think of this as series of small actions or steps:
+Think of this as a series of small actions or steps:

-- Step 1 Get their attention (e.g. so that they stop scrolling their newsfeed to look at your ad).
+Step 1: Get their attention (e.g. so that they stop scrolling to look at your ad).

-- Step 3 Get them to click on your ad (refer to cold traffic campaigns above).
+Step 3: Get them to click on your ad (refer to cold traffic campaigns above).

-Not all visitors will convert the first time they visit your landing page.
-Once they’ve clicked on your ad, it’s up to your website to complete the process, whether it’s to get them to sign up to your email for free content, enter their information into an enquiry form or to browse your products etc. You don’t ask for too much up front; you just want them to know who you are and leave them with a pleasant experience.
-You can then use retargeting and a series of emails to get them to follow through to the sale.
+Not all website visitors will convert the first time they visit your landing page.
+Once they’ve clicked on your ad, it’s up to your website to continue the sales process, whether it’s to sign up to your email for free content, enter information into an enquiry form or to browse your products etc. Don’t ask for too much upfront – you just want potential customers to know who you are and leave them with a pleasant experience.
+You can then use re-targeting and a series of emails to encourage them to follow through with the sale.